ntietz/bus-ticket-game/README.md

 This repo contains utilities to check if puzzles are solvable.
 Eventually, I may add a webapp version of the game.

+## License

+This software is licensed under the GPLv3.
+You may find the text in LICENSE.txt.

+## Copyright

+Copyright 2018, Nicholas Tietz-Sokolsky, all rights reserved.